-- 5. Unless otherwise defined in this Prudential Standard, expressions in bold are defined in Prudential Standard LPS 001 Definitions. - 6.
+- 5. Terms that are defined in Prudential Standard LPS 001 Definitions (LPS 001) appear in bold the first time they are used in this Prudential Standard. - 6.
 This Prudential Standard is written in the context of Australian legislation and bases of taxation.
 Appropriate adjustment should be made, for example to allow for different bases of taxation, where this Prudential Standard is being applied to overseas business.